iot-router/iot-router.github.io/README.md

 Although the documents presented here were primarily prepared as a binding supplement to the tendering procedures, they are also suitable for general agreement on the content of the requirements between industrial partners.

-All industry participants who become aware of these documents are kindly requested to contact their customers and/or partners in order to discuss the synergy potential or to participate in the further development of the convention presented here.
+All industry participants who become aware of these documents are kindly invited to contact their customers and/or partners in order to discuss the synergy potential or to participate in the further development of the convention presented here.

 If we got your attention, head over to **[the requirement convention](https://github.com/fkroepfl/IoT-Router/blob/master/CONVENTION.md)** or **[the repository.](https://github.com/fkroepfl/IoT-Router)**